-- Working Together to Safeguard Children (2018) which sets out the multi-agency working arrangements to safeguard and promote the welfare of children and young people and protect them from harm; in addition, it sets out the statutory roles and responsibilities of settings. - 'What to do if you are Worried a Child is Being Abused' 2015 Advice for Practitioners - Keeping Children Safe in Education (KCSIE, 2023) is statutory guidance issued by the Department for Education (DfE) which all Schools and colleges must have regard to when carrying out their duties to safeguard and promote the welfare of children. - Early Years Foundation Stage statutory framework (2021) is statutory guidance which sets standards that School and childcare providers must meet for the learning, development, and care of children from 2 to 5 years in Ofsted registered settings. - Local Guidance from the Local Safeguarding Partnership: Surrey Safeguarding Children Partnership (SSCP) including SSCP Procedures.
+Working Together to Safeguard Children (2023) which sets out the multi-agency working arrangements to safeguard and promote the welfare of children and young people and protect them from harm; in addition, it sets out the statutory roles and responsibilities of settings.

+- 'What to do if you are Worried a Child is Being Abused' 2015 Advice for Practitioners - Keeping Children Safe in Education (KCSIE, 2024) is the statutory guidance issued by the Department for Education (DfE) which all Schools and colleges must have regard to when carrying out their duties to safeguard and promote the welfare of children. - Early Years Foundation Stage (EYFS) statutory framework is statutory guidance which sets standards that School and childcare providers must meet for the learning, development, and care of children from birth to 5 years in Ofsted registered settings. - Local Guidance from the Local Safeguarding Partnership: Surrey Safeguarding Children Partnership (SSCP) including SSCP Procedures.